KristianOellegaard/django-hvad/docs/public/models.rst

 .. method:: translate(language_code)

     Prepares a new translation for this instance for the language specified.

-    .. warning:: This does **not** check if this language already exists in the database and assumes it doesn't!
+    .. warning:: This does **not** check if this language already exists in the database and assumes it does not!
 If it already exists and you try to save this instance, it will break!

     .. note:: This method does not perform any database queries.